MrElectrify/AssettoCorsaTools/README.md

 `Data_t GetName() const noexcept` - Returns the name of the file

 `Data_t GetContents() const noexcept` - Returns the contents of the file
-## Framwork::Files::FileDecrypter
+## Framwork::Files::FileManager
+#### Enum MODE:
+`MODE_READ` - The manager is in read mode and reads from a file to populate the internal file buffer, and does not support outputting
+`MODE_WRITE` - The manager is in write mode, and does not support reading, and can output to a buffer `MODE_READWRITE` - The manager is able to both read and write files
 #### Location:
-`Framework/Files/FileDecrypter.h`
+`Framework/Files/FileManager.h`
 #### Purpose:
-The purpose of FileDecrypter is to decrypt the encrypted `.acd` files found in Assetto Corsa.
+The purpose of FileManager is to decrypt and decrypt `.acd` files found in Assetto Corsa.
 #### DataTypes:
 `File_t` = `std::ifstream`
 `Key_t` = `std::string`
+`Mode_t` = `MODE`
 #### Member Functions:
-`FileDecrypter(const std::string& fileName, const std::string& directory)` - Constructs a decrypter on a certain file, which cannot be changed after initialization.
+`FileManager(const std::string& fileName, const std::string& directory, Mode_t mode)` - Default constructor, throws ErrorCode on error.
+Assumes directory only includes the name of the directory, and no other part of the path

+`FileManager(const std::string& fileName, const std::string& directory, Mode_t mode Framework::ErorrCode& ec)` - Overload that does not throw, stores ErrorCode in ec on error.
+Assumes directory only includes the name of the directory, and no other part of the path

+`File GetFile(const std::string& fileName)` - Gets a single file by name.
 Throws ErrorCode on error

-`FileDecrypter(const std::string& fileName, const std::string& directory, Framework::ErorrCode& ec)` - Constructs a decrypter on a certain file, which cannot be changed after initialization.
-Returns ErrorCode in ec on error

-`File DecryptNext()` - Decrypts the next file in the filesystem and returns it.
-Throws ErrorCode on error

-`File DecryptNext()`- Decrypts the next file in the filesystem and returns it.
-Returns ErrorCode in ec on error

-`std::vector<File> DecryptAll()` - Decrypts the entire filesystem and returns it as a vector of Files.
-Throws ErrorCode on error

-`std::vector<File> DecryptAll(Framework::ErrorCode& ec)` - Decrypts the entire filesystem and returns it as a vector of Files.
-Returns ErrorCode in ec on error

-`File DecryptFile(const std::string& fileName)` - Decrypts a file by name and returns it.
-Throws ErrorCode on error

-`File DecryptFile(const std::string& fileName, Framework::ErrorCode& ec)` - Decrypts a file by name and returns it.
-Returns ErrorCode in ec on error
+`File GetFile(const std::string& fileName, ErrorCode& ec)` - Gets a single file by name.
+Stores ErrorCode in ec on error

-`~FileDecrypter()` - Cleans up and closes handles
+`Vec_t GetFiles()` - Gets all files`